-It is further estimated that through direct, indirect, and induced impacts, the city's ICT & Digital Media sector leads to more than \$3 billion in sales in 2020.
+It is further estimated that through direct, indirect, and induced impacts, the city's ICT & Digital Media sector leads to more than \$3 billion in sales in 20208.
 Of this, approximately 54% or \$1.623 billion is directly associated through sales in the sector.

 In addition to GDP and sales growth, the sector has witnessed labour force and associated income growth.
-Through direct, indirect, and induced impacts, the sector leads to more than \$600 million in
+Through direct, indirect, and induced impacts, the sector leads to more than \$600 million in labour income and a labour force of more than 13,5009.
+Direct impacts of the sector will pay workers \$470 million in wages and salaries and employ just over 6,000 people.

-&lt;sup>6 Canadian Business Counts, December 2016 & 2019.
+6 Canadian Business Counts, December 2016 & 2019.

-&lt;sup>7 metroeconomics' Community-Based Projection System.
+7 metroeconomics' Community-Based Projection System.